Almond Flour Chocolate Cake

-A deep, dark chocolate cake is definitely a desert island food for me.
+This Almond Flour Chocolate Cake is proof that gluten-free baking can be every bit as indulgent as the classic version.
+And trust me, a deep, dark chocolate cake is definitely a desert island food for me.
 Despite the fact that I trained as a pastry chef, I will choose a simple chocolate cake over much more complicated desserts every.single.time.
-But—it has to be perfect.
-Moist and fudgy, and never ever dry.
-Ever since I started experimenting with using almond flour instead of regular flour in cookies, I’ve been wanting to try an Almond Flour Chocolate Cake recipe.
-After a few rounds of testing, I came up with a version that is very easy to make, and has a perfectly tender texture.
-Super delicious too, and no frosting required!
+But—it has to be perfectly fudgy, and never ever dry.

 Jump to:

-- So Fast: This easy almond flour cake recipe has a short list of ingredients, and doesn't require a mixer.
+- So Fast: This easy almond flour cake recipe has a short list of ingredients, and doesn't require a stand mixer or even an electric mixer.

 - Great Shelf Life: Using almond flour in your recipe adds fat, which adds richness and also extends the shelf life of your baked goods.